 Ordinance on the use of rifle ammunition when hunting from 1th of october 1941.
 I describe the type of ammunition the could and couldn't use.

 The photo on the left is membership badge of a member of the Deutsche Jägerschaft.
 These where made from metal and aluminium.
 The middle photo is the same, but a stickpin version.
 The photo on the left is a Jagdaufseher (game warden) badge.
-His job was to supervise hunting events and step where necessary.
+His job was to supervise hunting events and step up where necessary.
 Both badges where worn on the hunting fedora, the stickpin was worn on the vest.

 A near perfect condition DEVA enameled badge celebrating 50 years of the DEVA - The German Gun Testing Organization.
 Not maker marked, but without a doubt from Josef Preissler in Pforzheim.
 I bought this badge from Mighty Micro Jo after he made this video about it.